Sheffield is a City in the county of South Yorkshire.

 Places near Sheffield feature a number of interesting towns including Wath-upon-Dearne.

-Sheffield has some unmissable shopping centres nearby like Meadowhall, and Frenchgate Centre.
+The area around Sheffield boasts some of the best shopping centres including Meadowhall, and Frenchgate Centre.

 Sheffield History